Pana/nrm/README.md

 When you use an other registry, you can not use the `publish` command.

+## Maintainer is wanted

+If you find nrm is useful and is a experienced node.js developer, then you can help maintain nrm.
+If you have the interest you can reach me through email: pana.wang@outlook.com

 ## TODO

 * When publish proxy to npm official registry